irtygo/dos-reboot/README.md

 ## Usage under DOS

-Once the program is built, you can use it in a DOS environment (or DOSBox) by running the following command:
+Once the program is built, you can use it in a DOS environment (or DOSBox-X) by running the following command:

 ```bash
 reboot.com